ewolff/microservices-primer/manuscript/chapter3.md

 The overall goal is the complete replacement of the legacy system by a multitude of Microservices.
 However, it is easy to start by supplementing the legacy system by Microservices.
-This does not require a lot of preparations and is can thus easily be tried out.
+This does not require a lot of preparations and can thus easily be tried out.
 Should Microservices not prove to be a good solution in a specific context, they are also easy to remove again from the system.